Test Framework

 Listing Tests

-Tests (test projects) in the Zephyr tree consist of many testcases that run as part of a project and test similar functionality, for example an API or a feature.
-The twister script can parse the testcases in all test projects or a subset of them, and can generate reports on a granular level, i.e. if cases have passed or failed or if they were blocked or skipped.
+Tests (test applications) in the Zephyr tree consist of many test scenarios that run as part of a project and test similar functionality, for example an API or a feature.
+The twister script can parse the test scenarios, suites and cases in all test applications or a subset of them, and can generate reports on a granular level, i.e. if test cases have passed or failed or if they were blocked or skipped.

 Twister parses the source files looking for test case names, so you can list all kernel test cases, for example, by running: